alex0267/speech-emotion-recognition-modeling/README.md

     -  test a minimal config

   what's missing :
-    - normalise tensor at the entrance
+    - Normalise tensor at the entrance
-    - add upsampling
+    - Add upsampling
-    - todo for use of local tensorboard
+    - Todo for use of local tensorboard
-    - add data to mlflow
+    - Add data to mlflow
-    - document a simple way to launch on GCP
+    - Document a simple way to launch on GCP
-    - add loss function
+    - Add loss function
-    - more documentation
+    - More documentation
     - BUG: when using more than one worker, there's a bug in the serialization process